POLAR-fhiR/fhircrackr/docs/README.md

 You can download the development version using `devtools::install_github("POLAR-fhiR/fhircrackr")`.

 This readme gives a only short overview over the most important functions in `fhircrackr`.
-For a more comprehensive introduction see the package vignette.
+For a more comprehensive introduction we strongly recommend to read the package vignette.

 ## Prerequisites
 For the moment, this package focuses mostly on downloading and flattening resources from a FHIR server.
 This requires some prerequisites: